Experiments with Optimal Model Trees: MILP Formulations

 \subsection{The Optimal Tree of Depth \depth}

-When solving a specific problem instance, the MILP solver finds the solution that minimizes the objective function, while satisfying all constraints simultaneously.
+When solving a specific problem instance, the MILP solver attempts to find the solution that minimizes the objective function, while satisfying all constraints simultaneously.
+If the search is completed, the resulting solution is globally optimal for the specified values of the hyperparameters.
+However, for larger datasets and tree structures, the solver may be terminated before proving optimality, in which case the best feasible solution found so far is used.
 This means that the splits in the tree are such that the data points in the leaf node can be separated effectively by the \svms.
 However, given a desired depth \depth, the resulting tree is only optimal with respect to the regularization coefficient \regCoeff and the number of splits \splits.
 It is therefore necessary to iteratively solve multiple MILP problems to find the optimal values for these hyperparameters.
-In order to do so, we can split the dataset available for learning a tree into \emph{training} and \emph{validation} datasets, and implement a loop to find the best hyperparameters values by generating a tree for each set of hyperparameter values on the training set and evaluating predictive performance on the validation set.
+In order to do so, we can split the dataset available for learning a tree into \emph{training} and \emph{validation} datasets, and implement a loop to find the best hyperparameters values by generating a tree for each set of hyperparameter values on the training set and evaluating predictive performance on data that has been set aside for validating hyperparameter settings---the validation set.

 Considering the regularization coefficient \regCoeff used for the SVMs, we follow standard practice and evaluate a small set of values on a logarithmic scale: we use the values $\{0.1,1,10,100\}$.
 Considering the number of splits \splits, we have a finite number of possibilities for a given depth \depth.
 One possibility would be to loop from 0 to $2^\depth-1$ to find the best value of \splits using a full-size tree with $2^\depth$ nodes.
 However, the MILP model size and its complexity significantly increase with the tree size, so a more efficient way to find a suitable value of \splits is to progressively increase \depth as more splits are required: for $\depth = n$ we add $2^n - 2^{n-1}$ split candidates compared to $\depth = n-1$.
 For instance, if the maximum desired depth is 3, we can start with $\depth = 0$ and test for $\splits = 0$, then increase \depth by 1 and test for $\splits = 1$, then $\depth = 2$ and $\splits \in \{2,3\}$, and finally $\depth = 3$ and $\splits \in \{4,5,6,7\}$.